Adaptive path planning for efficient object search by UAVs in agricultural fields: Materials and methods

 For an image $i$, we use one forward pass without dropout, $D_i^\textrm{ref}$, to provide the network's prediction and $N=20$ passes with a dropout probability of $q=0.25$.
 These detections are combined in a detection set $S_i$:

-where $D_{j,i}$, is the detection of object $i$ in the MC run $j$. $D_{j,i}$ contains the bounding box coordinates, class probabilities and confidence score.
-To combine the MC detections with a the reference detection $D_i^\textrm{ref}$ for each forward pass $j$, we calculate the intersection-over-union with all MC detections $D_{j,i}^\textrm{mc}$:
+where $D_{j,i}$, is the detection of object $i$ in the MCD run $j$. $D_{j,i}$ contains the bounding box coordinates, class probabilities, and confidence score.
+To combine the MCD detections with a the reference detection $D_i^\textrm{ref}$ for each forward pass $j$, we calculate the intersection-over-union (IoU) with all MCD detections $D_{j,i}^\textrm{mc}$:

 When the IoU is larger than 0.5, $D_{j,i}^\textrm{mc}$ is added to the detection set $S_i$.
-Note that combining the reference detection with the MC detections is only based on their bounding box coordinates and is class independent.
+Note that combining the reference detection with the MCD detections is only based on their bounding box coordinates and is class-independent.